haddocking/haddocking.github.io/education/molmod/docking.md

 account.
 In case of errors, this e-mail also offers additional details on the cause(s).
 For students, since all accounts are pre-configured, the email notification is turned off.

-## Analysing the docking calculation results
+## Analyzing the docking calculation results
 After the simulation is complete, the results page is generated and a notification email sent to the user.
 This results page entails an overview of the top ten clusters, ranked by average HADDOCK score of their four best structures, including statistics of energetic terms and other structural